IRMVLab/MMTwin/README.md

 python generate_occupancy_offline.py
 ```

 This is just a demo to aggregate depth points.
 You can also use the point clouds processed with arm masks (0.4) as inputs.
+Notable, our main code can automatically achieve this and save the results to the required voxel files.

 * 0.4 Arm Filtering for Clean Global Context